Fiumicino-Rome Airport Transfers

 Shared transfers between Fiumicino and Rome

 Shared transfers are one of the best options to comfortably reach your hotel upon landing at the airport.
 They work in a very simple way: you book them in advance, when you arrive at Fiumicino you have a minivan waiting for you to pick you and other passengers up to the number of seats, and the driver sets off for Rome to drop you off at your hotel.

-There is also the possibility to book a shared departure transfer from Rome to Fiumicino that will make your last day in Rome a much more peaceful and bearable experience so that you can calmly say goodbye to the great beauty of the Eternal City.
+There is also the possibility to book a shared departure transfer from Rome to Fiumicino that will make your last day in Rome a much more peaceful and bearable experience so that you can say goodbye calmly to the great beauty of the Eternal City.

 Private transfers between Fiumicino and Rome

-The premium option for arriving in Rome from the airport.
+The premium option to get to Rome from the airport.
 A private arrival transfer from Fiumicino to Rome works in much the same way as a shared transfer, but only you and your companions will be in the vehicle.
-In case you are traveling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats of a vehicle, as it will cost you a similar price to the shared transfer and you can go in company.
+In case you are traveling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats of a vehicle, as it will cost you a similar price to the shared transfer and you will be able to go in company.

 What you need to know before booking a transfer between the airport and the city

 - You will be asked for some information about your flight, such as the flight identification code and the approximate landing time (in the case of arrival transfers) or take-off time (in the case of departure transfers).
 This will allow the operating company to inform the chauffeur of any delays, at which exit to wait for you and, for the return transfer to the airport, to know what time to pick you up and drop you off at the airport so that you do not have any problems.

 - You should also give your telephone number so that the driver can contact you to inform you of any changes to the service that you should be aware of.

 - How long does it take to get to Rome from the airport?
 About 45 minutes if you are lucky, and may be slightly delayed if there is traffic.